AvinashMahala/ClusterGenie/Plan.md

   - **Success Metrics**: The monitoring page can page through metrics and filter to a specific cluster’s history.
   - **Testing**: UI table tests plus manual verification of pagination/filter behavior.

-**Phase 5 Milestone**: Demo can trace a user selecting a cluster, creating a droplet, diagnosing it, triggering a job, and streaming that job through Kafka to provisioning/resizing.
+**Phase 5 Milestone**: Demo can trace a user selecting a cluster, creating a droplet, diagnosing it, triggering a job, and streaming that job through Kafka to provisioning/resizing. ✅ Completed

 ## Phase 6: Rate Limiting, Concurrency & Channels/Goroutines
 **Goal**: Highlight resilience features (rate limiting, goroutines/channels) to support the event flow and the upcoming demo.